-The Park National Bank was founded in 1908 with its headquarters in Newark, Ohio.
-It manages $7 billion in assets as well as deposits totaling $6 billion, classifying it as a large bank.
-The Park National Bank has above-average access to customer service with a live chat feature, great for getting help during the work week.
+The Park National Bank was founded in 1908 and has its headquarters in Newark, Ohio.
+The Park National Bank owns assets of $7 billion and $6 billion in deposits, classifying it as a large bank.
+The Park National Bank has above-average access to customer service with a live chat feature, which is helpful for those that work during typical customer service hours.
 It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-On the whole, The Park National Bank is a lower-rated bank that might not check all the boxes, with a score of 3.0 out of 5 stars from our team.
-The Park National Bank provides customers with a complete array of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, brokerage accounts, mortgage products and credit cards.
-It has a fair savings rate; you can find higher rates with other banks.
-Locating an institution with no-fee checking and a high interest rate savings account is the best bet for gaining the most income from your deposits while having easy access to your money.
+With a poor 3 out of 5 stars, The Park National Bank is a satisfactory bank that does not stack up to some of the other banks.
+The Park National Bank offers a complete array of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs, brokerage accounts, mortgage products and credit cards.
+The Park National Bank has a fair savings rate; other popular banks have higher rates.
+Banks that offer free checking, in addition to a high savings APY are your best bet for getting the highest income on your deposits while maintaining easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.25%, The Park National Bank ranks poorly in comparison to the average U.S. bank.
-The Park National Bank's one-year and five-year term lengths CDs earn at a rate of 1.35% and 2.00%, respectively, while its highest-yielding money market account has a rate of 0.50%.
-Given The Park National Bank's poor savings rate, you should think about other options to earn more on your deposits.
+With a savings rate of 0.25%, The Park National Bank ranks poorly compared to the national average.
+The Park National Bank's CDs feature a rate of 1.35% and 2.00% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account earns at a rate of 0.50%.
+Given its poor savings rate, you should think about taking a look at other banks for savings accounts.

 How The Park National Bank's Savings Rates Compare

-The Park National Bank is a brick-and-mortar bank, with 112 total branches in Ohio.
+The Park National Bank is a brick-and-mortar bank, with 112 total bank locations in Ohio.
 With mobile and web apps, The Park National Bank makes account access straightforward, even on the go.
-The Park National Bank also offers a live chat feature, an alternative customer service tool if you can't call in during business hours.
-The Park National Bank's online and mobile banking services get poor marks from customers.
-With 190 customer reviews across Apple and Android platforms, the The Park National Bank mobile app rates a 3.2 out of 5 (compared to the national average of 3.8).
-The Park National Bank's mobile app allows you to control your funds by checking account balances, transferring money as well as accessing support representatives.
-The Park National Bank gets a superb consumer satisfaction rating due to relatively few consumer complaints reported to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+The Park National Bank also offers a live chat feature, key for getting quick access to customer service.
+The Park National Bank gets poor reviews from customers for its mobile banking services.
+The The Park National Bank mobile app has an overall rating of 3.2 out of 5 (with 190 customer reviews on iOS and Android) compared to the national average of 3.8.
+You can utilize The Park National Bank's app to manage your finances by checking monthly statements, transferring money and accessing customer service.
+The Park National Bank receives a superb consumer satisfaction rating based on comparatively few consumer complaints reported to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.